Dunbird/CTF-Writeups/Heartbreaker-Continuum/readme.md

 To do this, we should begin to deobfuscate the previously found script.

-Taking a quick look at it, we can see that it clearly reverses Base64.
+Taking a quick look at it, we can see that it is clearly reversed Base64.
 We can easily deobfuscate this using [CyberChef](https://gchq.github.io/CyberChef/)

 ![screenshot5](https://github.com/Dunbird/CTF-Writeups/blob/main/Heartbreaker-Continuum/Pasted%20image%2020240730203353.png?raw=true)